worshamweb/rails8-kamal-aws-tutorial/README.md

 # Rails 8 + Kamal + AWS EC2 Deployment Tutorial

-> **Complete guide to deploying a Rails 8 application to AWS EC2 using Kamal with zero-downtime deployments, SSL certificates, and AWS Free Tier optimization.**
+> **Complete guide to deploying a Rails 8 application to AWS EC2 using Kamal with zero-downtime deployments and AWS Free Tier optimization.**

 ## Tutorial Overview